Trespassing

 Which land can we enter?

-Of course, trespassing is an extreme on one side of the spectrum.
+Trespass is of course an extreme on one side of the spectrum.
 But we are in a different situation.
 We want to walk from one village to another.
 The path goes through meadows, fields and woods, and we don’t want to violate any regulations or the rights of anyone else.
 At the same time, we are not aware of the property rights of each piece of land.
 Do we need to go through the land registry and study the ownership rights to all parts of the planned path before each walk ?
 This is undoubtedly not the case.
 But a little bit of caution is needed.

 In general, we are free to enter land owned by the state, a municipality or other legal entity.
 What is important is the nature of the land.
 It is primarily land such as woodland or meadow that is freely accessible, not state land used for military purposes.